-ALERT: UK wide problem with Glibenclamide supply – 27/09/2019 key issue for neonatal diabetes due to KCNJ11 or ABCC8
+UPDATE: 16/07/2020 Update regarding Glibenclamide supply for UK patients with neonatal diabetes due to KCNJ11 or ABCC8

-Recommendations: (for those with KCNJ11 and ABCC8 neonatal diabetes currently treated with glibenclamide)
+Recommendations for patients with KCNJ11 and ABCC8 neonatal diabetes currently treated with glibenclamide that can no longer access this drug:

 - For blood glucose control (if cannot get hold of glibenclamide) we are suggesting GLIMEPIRIDE is probably the best drug to use.